glpaparelli/competitive-programming/notes/cp-notes.md

 **Tree traversal** (also known as tree search and walking the tree) **is a form of graph traversal and refers to the process of visiting** (e.g. retrieving, updating, or deleting) **each node in a tree data structure, exactly once.**
 **Such traversals are classified by the order in which the nodes are visited.**

-Traversing a tree involves iterating over all nodes in some manner.
+**Traversing a tree involves iterating over all nodes in some manner.**
 Because from a given node there is more than one possible next node some nodes must be deferred, aka stored, in some way for later visiting.
 This is often done via a stack (LIFO) or queue (FIFO).
-As a tree is a self-referential (recursively defined) data structure, traversal can be defined by recursion.
+**As a tree is a recursively defined data structure, traversal can be defined by recursion.**
 In these cases the deferred nodes are stored implicitly in the call stack.

 Depth-first search is easily implemented via a stack, including recursively (via the call stack), while breadth-first search is easily implemented via a queue.